MacroAcon/pandacea/readme.md

 5. **Audit & Integrity Layer**: Each edge device maintains a tamper-aware local audit log to ensure verifiability across participants without exposing raw data.

-See [ARCHITECTURE.md](ARCHITECTURE.md) for detailed technical specifications.
+See [Architecture Documentation](docs/architecture.md) for detailed technical specifications.

 ## Current Status

 Pandacea is currently in the early development phase (Phase 0: Infrastructure Groundwork).
 We are establishing foundational elements, defining protocols, and building our community.
-See our [ROADMAP.md](ROADMAP.md) for development phases and milestones.
+See our [Roadmap](docs/pandacea-roadmap%20(3).md) for development phases and milestones.

 ## Getting Started